FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 If your puppy or dog gets hysterical when you go out and leave him at home, or even when he's simply in another room where he can't see you, he might be suffering from something called canine separation anxiety.

-Although this is a real behavior issue, it can be difficult to be sure whether your dog is actually suffering from true anxiety or is simply nervous or unsettled when you're not around.
+It can be difficult to be sure whether your pup is actually suffering from true anxiety or is simply nervous or unsettled when you're not around.

-Almost all puppies whine, cry and/or bark when left alone even for short periods and this is absolutely normal (and is an inborn safety mechanism which keeps them safe in the wild).
+Almost all puppies whine, cry and/or bark when left alone even for short periods and this puppy behavior is absolutely normal (and is an inborn safety mechanism which keeps them safe in the wild).

 As your little guy grows older and more self-confident this clinginess will disappear.